TagWolf/WordHurl/README.md

 ### Dependencies

-* A modern browser with support for JavaScript and CSS such as Chrome, FireFox, Edge, Safari, and more.
+* A modern browser with support for JavaScript and CSS such as Chrome, FireFox, Edge, Safari, or similar.

 ### How to Play